movermeyer/redmine-releasedate/README.rst

 Limitations
 -----------
-* second run of client command will make second comment and overwrite release date, so please make sure you run ``redmine-release`` only once per deploy.
+Second run of client command will make second comment and overwrite release date, so please make sure you run ``redmine-release`` only once per deploy.

 See also